Skip to main content

 Biography

-Dr Mark Kennedy is currently a Senior Teaching Fellow and a researcher on the English and Romanian Adoptees (ERA) study at King's College, London.
+Dr Mark Kennedy is a Senior Lecturer in the Psychology and Neuroscience of Mental Health and a researcher on the English and Romanian Adoptees (ERA) study at King's College, London.

 Before joining KCL, Mark taught qualitative research methods at postgraduate level at the University of Southampton and has taught on various modules at undergraduate level.